TheSpaceDevs/.github/profile/README.md

 - <a href="https://spacenews.com/demonstration-of-new-layer-of-missile-warning-satellites-planned-for-2026/" >🔗</a> **[SpaceNews]** Demonstration of new layer of missile-warning satellites planned for 2026
 - <a href="https://arstechnica.com/science/2022/11/a-most-abnormal-atlantic-hurricane-season-officially-ends-this-week/" >🔗</a> **[Arstechnica]** We’ve reached the end of a bizarre Atlantic hurricane season
 - <a href="https://spacenews.com/china-outlines-pathway-for-lunar-and-deep-space-exploration/" >🔗</a> **[SpaceNews]** China outlines pathway for lunar and deep space exploration
+- <a href="https://spacenews.com/space-force-delivers-final-payload-for-space-norways-arctic-broadband-mission/" >🔗</a> **[SpaceNews]** Space Force delivers final payload for Space Norway’s arctic broadband mission
 - <a href="https://spacenews.com/space-force-orders-three-gps-satellites-for-744-million/" >🔗</a> **[SpaceNews]** Space Force orders three GPS satellites for $744 million
-- <a href="https://spacenews.com/millennium-spaces-missile-warning-satellite-clears-design-review/" >🔗</a> **[SpaceNews]** Millennium Space’s missile-warning satellite clears design review

 ### Launch-related News 🚀